LangChain Callbacks: Custom Logging, Cost Tracking, and Streaming

 LLM call finished.
 Got 1 generation(s)

 LangChain doesn't give you just two hooks.
-It gives you a dozen, covering every phase of execution across LLMs, chains, tools, and retrievers.
-I spent my first week with callbacks only using on_llm_start and on_llm_end.
-Once I discovered the full set, my logging and debugging got dramatically better.
+It gives you over a dozen, covering every phase of execution across LLMs, chains, tools, and retrievers.
+I find that most tutorials only show on_llm_start and on_llm_end.
+Knowing the full set opens up much better logging and debugging.

 Here are the callback methods grouped by the component they monitor.
 You override only the ones you care about — BaseCallbackHandler provides no-op defaults for everything else: